victoria-wanda/DLC-ROIscope/README.md

 python inspect_dlc_h5.py "FILE_NAME".h5
 ```
 ## This will show you:
-a) Available bodyparts
+- Available bodyparts
-b) Number of frames
+- Number of frames
-c) Arena boundaries - beware of the experimental cases where the Agent is static/not exploring the arena
+- Arena boundaries - beware of the experimental cases where the Agent is static/not exploring the arena
-d) Data quality metrics
+- Data quality metrics

 # 2. DeepLabCut ROI analysis (deeplabcut_roi_analysis.py)